bengannon-fc/Line_analysis/README.md

 **Sampling framework**

-The user provides singlepart polylines of interest for analysis.
+The user provides singlepart polylines of interest for analysis controlled in the settings workbook lines worksheet.
 An option is also available for providing polygons that will be converted to perimeter polylines for analysis.
 Sample points are generated at fixed intervals along the lines.
 Any multipart polylines will be converted to singlepart because multipart polylines are fundamentally incompatible with the concept of fixed interval point sampling.
 Each polyline and the associated sample points are assigned matching line identifier (LID) attributes for relating their data tables.
 Raster attributes of interest are then extracted within a buffer zone around each sample point.
-Each point is assigned a single value for each raster using the summary statistic of interest - generally, the mean makes sense for continuous data rasters and the maximum makes sense for binary presence absence rasters.
+Each point is assigned a single value for each raster using the summary statistic of interest - generally, the mean makes sense for continuous data rasters and the maximum makes sense for binary presence/absence rasters.
 Polyline summary statistics are then calculated from the points associated with each line including the minimum, mean, and maximum.
 The output includes shapefiles of the sample points and analysis lines with the extracted raster data in their attribute tables.

 ![image](https://github.com/bengannon-fc/Line_analysis/assets/81584637/f2f95ab4-6610-4f74-9378-c8f072675a85)

 **Instructions for Use**

 The line analysis script was developed and tested using the terra package version 1.7-78 (Hijmans 2024) in the R language for statistics and computing version 4.4.0 (R Core Team 2024).
 The script does not include advanced error handling.
-The end user is responsible for verifying that their inputs are of the correct type, format, and units.
+The end user is responsible for verifying that their inputs are of the correct type, format, and units and that the outputs are appropriate for their intended use(s).

 _Line analysis_

-The line analysis workflow is spreadsheet-driven.
+The line analysis workflow is driven by settings specified in the provided Excel workbook.
 The only line in the script that a user should need to modify is the working directory.
 Change the working directory path to match the location of the 01_Line_analysis.R script and 01_Line_analysis_settings.xlsx file.
 The vector sample points are reprojected within the script to match each raster as it is analyzed, so there is no need to reproject and/or resample data to match.
 The only requirement is that each input has a defined coordinate reference system.

 The Settings worksheet is used to set the following parameters:
 1) Run name (text field used for naming output directory, files, and optional maps)